 Timed searches were conducted at all beds.
 Timed searches consisted of two to three people searching the entire mussel bed for one hour via snorkeling and/or SCUBA and collecting all live mussels that were encountered.
 Mussels collected during the search were then sorted by species and the lengths of a random subset of 20 individuals per species were recorded.
 We did not measure every mussel because of the large number of individuals found (upwards of 800 per site) and the need to return them to the substrate with the least stress possible.
 After the mussels were identified and recorded, all mussels (from the quadrats and the timed searches) were hand placed back into the substrate, with special care taken to place federally listed species back in the locations where they had originally been found.

 We also recorded habitat conditions for large beds.
-We measured temperature, pH, conductivity, and dissolved oxygen, canopy cover, sediment particle size and discharge.
+We measured pH using a PCSTestr 35 probe (Oakton Instruments), temperature, conductivity, and dissolved oxygen once per site, and at the same time using a Hach HQ40 multiparemeter probe (Hach).
+We measured canopy cover using a spherical densiometer (Forestry Suppliers Inc.) at four points evenly spaced along the length of the bed, and in the middle of the channel.
+Sediment particle size was recorded using the Wolman Pebble Count method (Wolman 1954), and discharge was measured by taking flow measurements across three, evenly spaced transects using a Hach FH950 portable flow meter (Hach).
 All physical data were collected on the same day, if possible.

 Data Analysis

 I calculated the relative and absolute abundance of each species from the timed search data at each site.
 I used established length-biomass regressions (Vaughn et al. 2007, Vaughn unpublished data) to estimate soft tissue dry mass for the subset of 20 individuals of each species.
 The average was then multiplied by the total number of individuals of the species.
 I summed the biomass for each species and corrected it by the time spent searching to estimate total soft tissue biomass (all species combined) for each bed.
-I then ran a regression on the abundance of individuals of each species to the total biomass of the sites.
+I then ran a regression on the abundance of individuals of each species to the total biomass of the sites, as well as the total biomass of the site against the richness of the site.

 Nestedness